 So, why didn’t I expect it?
-Why treat her less gently than God treats me?
+Why did I treat her less gently than God treats me?

 Such a simple parenting issue: Daughter colored instead of reading before bed.
 She ran out of time.
 Lights out, no reading for the night.

-But she and I struggle here and our struggle is the same.
+She and I both struggle here.
 We cling to routine for personal sanity and prefer the scheduled, the planned, the known, the normal, the everyday and the expected.

 Every night, she reads before bed.
 Every single night.
 Even before she could read, she flipped through the pages and invented tales about the pictures.